probot/probot/CONTRIBUTING.md

 0. Make sure you have a recent version of [Node.js](https://nodejs.org/) installed
 0. Run `$ script/bootstrap` to install all the project dependencies
 0. Install [ngrok](https://ngrok.com/download) (`$ brew cask install ngrok` on a mac), which will expose the local server to the internet so GitHub can send webhooks
-0. Run `$ ngrok http 3000`, which should output something like `Forwarding https://4397efc6.ngrok.io -> localhost:3000`
+0. Run `$ script/tunnel` to start ngrok, which should output something like `Forwarding https://4397efc6.ngrok.io -> localhost:3000`
 0. [Register an integration](https://developer.github.com/early-access/integrations/creating-an-integration/) on GitHub with:
   - **Homepage URL**, **Callback URL**, and **Webhook URL**: The full ngrok url above.
 For example: `https://4397efc6.ngrok.io/`
   - **Secret:** `development`